 - 3.4.3.1 Fire control selector positions.
-The fire control selector shall have three positions; safe, semi-automatic and automatic.
-On the weapon, these positions shall be labeled as SAFE, SEMI, and AUTO. - 3.4.3.2 Fire control selector motion.
+The fire control selector shall have three positions; safe, semi-automatic and burst.
+On the weapon, these positions shall be labeled as SAFE, SEMI, and BURST. - 3.4.3.2 Fire control selector motion.
 When the hammer is cocked, the fire control selector shall rotate manually from one position to another without binding. - 3.4.3.3 Fire control selector position retention.
 The fire control selector shall remain in place in each position by a perceptible spring detent load until manually reset.
 The load shall be evidenced by a tactile (see 6.10.8) resistance as the selector is arriving and leaving the position.
 In addition an audible click shall be heard when the detent engages. - 3.4.3.4 Fire control selector in SAFE position functioning.
 With the hammer cocked and the fire control selector in the "SAFE" position, the hammer shall not be released when the trigger is pulled.
 As a result the weapon shall be incapable of being fired. - 3.4.3.5 Fire control selector in SEMI position functioning.
-When the selector is placed in the "SEMI" position, the selector shall allow the disconnect to engage the hammer, so that the weapon is capable of semi-automatic firing only (single shot with each pull of the trigger). - 3.4.3.6 Fire control selector in AUTO position functioning.
-When the selector is placed in the "AUTO" position, it shall permit the automatic sear to engage the hammer, so that the carbine is capable of automatic firing (continuous firing until the trigger is released or all cartridges are expended).
+When the selector is placed in the "SEMI" position, the selector shall allow the semi-disconnect to engage the hammer, so that the weapon is capable of semi-automatic firing only (single shot with each pull of the trigger). - 3.4.3.6 Fire control selector in BURST position functioning.
+When the selector is placed in the "BURST" position, the automatic sear shall engage the hammer, so that the weapon is capable of burst firing.
+One, two, or three continuous shots the first time the trigger is pulled and held back.
+Three continuous shots on the second and each successive time the trigger is pulled and held back.
+One, two or three shots if the trigger is released before completion of the three shot cycle or all cartridges are expended before completion of the three shot cycle.